mriot/obs-replay-save-notification/README.md

 > TIP: Adjust the sound effect volume to avoid it being too loud.
 > You can either adjust the volume of OBS Studio in the Windows volume mixer or edit the files directly (e.g. with [Audacity](https://www.audacityteam.org/)).
+>
 > Note that the former will lower all sounds of OBS Studio for you.

+## Troubleshooting

+To check the script logs go to `Tools > Scripts` and click on the `Script Log` button.
+If you cant fix the problem yourself, [open an issue](https://github.com/mriot/obs-replay-save-notification/issues/new) or contact me on Discord: `mriot`

 ## Resources